-- A large greenhouse (30' by 60') which will have the ability to house an entire class.
+- PLANNED Greenhouse with Aquaponics system.
+A large greenhouse (30′ by 60′) will have the ability to house an entire class.
 The greenhouse will feature an aquaponics system and will allow us to expand our growing season (with fish and greens growing year-round), seed start on a large scale, and grow food that can be used to feed students in programs like Farm to Table.